ned14/outcome/doc/src/content/tutorial/essential/no-value/builtin.md

 {{< api "all_narrow" >}}

-If there is an observation of a value/error/exception which is not present, the program is put into a hard undefined behaviour situation.
-However this is a tool-friendly UB using intrinsics such as `__builtin_unreachable()` that allows tools to make use of it, e.g., better bug detection or optimizations.
+If there is an observation of a value/error/exception which is not present, the program is put into a **hard undefined behaviour** situation.
+The compiler *literally* compiles no code for an invalid observation -- the CPU "runs off" into the unknown.

+As bad as this may sound, it generates the most optimal code, and such hard UB is very tool-friendly for detection e.g. undefined behaviour sanitiser, valgrind memcheck, etc.

+If you are considering choosing this policy, definitely read
+{{% api "static void _ub(Impl &&)" %}} first.

 <hr>